 Precious metal prices

-Despite these potential vulnerabilities, precious metals are seen as more stable investments when compared to other commodities and stocks, particularly when looking at holding long-term value.
+Despite these potential vulnerabilities, precious metals are seen as more stable investments when compared to other commodities and stocks, particularly when looking at long-term value.

 Benefits of investing in precious metals